A/Prof Darren Katz is an expert in penile prosthesis surgery and is a "high volume" implanter.

 He has presented the findings of the on MINT technique at multiple international conferences around the world and he is a sought after speaker at urological conferences on penile prostheses.

 If you would like to see a REAL penile implant being “pumped up” and then “deflated” please click on the link.
-This is a video of one of Dr Katz’s personal patients who has given permission to have this shown.
+This is a video of one of A/Prof Katz’s personal patients who has given permission to have this shown.
 You will need a password to access it so please click here to access the password.

 The penis contains two erection chambers called the corpora cavernosa, which run the length of the organ.

 The corpora cavernosa is a spongy tissue that fills the chambers.
 The corpora cavernosa are surrounded by a membrane called the tunica albuginea.

 The spongy tissue contains smooth muscles, fibrous tissues, spaces, veins, and arteries.
 The urethra, which is the channel for urine and ejaculate, runs along the underside of the corpora cavernosa and is surrounded by the corpus spongiosum.

 Penile implants are devices known as prostheses that can restore erections in virtually any man with erection dysfunction.
 Implants are surgically inserted into the penis.

 Penile implants require a surgical procedure and it is the most common surgery performed for treating erection dysfunction.

 They have an approximately 90% satisfaction rate for patients AND PARTNERS!